September 4, 2023 by Klaus Crow

 7 – create overall flexibility

 The more chords you know, the more you can choose between different chord voices that suit your taste or that match the sound of the song you want to learn.
-Sus chords, 7th chords and chord extensions played in different positions also sound and feel different.
+Sus chords, 7th chords, add9 chords and chord extensions played in different positions also sound and feel different.
 More choice, more flexibility.

 8 – build your infrastructure.